Rutgers Law School is planning to operate completely in-person for Fall 2021. On-campus housing will be available in limited capacity.

 6. Are there scholarship opportunities for admitted students?

 1. When will I receive a Financial Aid Offer Letter?

 We will send you a Financial Aid Offer Letter once we receive your FAFSA.
 The 2021-22 FAFSA became available on October 1st, 2020.
 Please complete it as early as possible using 2019 income information.
 The Award Offer Letter will contain additional information regarding the next steps in the loan process.

 2. What if the scholarship I received with my acceptance letter is not on my Financial Aid Offer Letter?

 Scholarships will be added to your Financial Aid Offer Letter once you pay your seat deposit and return the Scholarship Acknowledgment Form.
 We will then send you a revised Award Offer Letter that will include your scholarship.

 3. I have prior educational loans that need to be deferred.
 Who processes my forms?

-Deferment forms are processed by the Rutgers Law Registrar’s office and returned to your loan servicer once you matriculate.
-At the time of enrollment, you will receive directions on how to submit the In-School Deferment Forms to the appropriate campus Registrar’s Office.
+Deferment forms are processed by the University Registrar’s Office and returned to your loan servicer once you matriculate.
+In-school deferment forms may be submitted electronically to the Registrar's Office to campus you are attending.

 4. If I have more questions about financial aid, who should I contact?